Estimate Time5 min

 Given their similarities, it may seem that it doesn't make much difference which one you pick, but there are differences and understanding them may help you find the one that’s right for you.

 Taxes: Treasurys can offer tax benefits that CDs can’t.
-Interest payments from CDs are taxed as income by state and federal governments, while interest income from Treasurys is exempt from state income tax.
-If you want to reduce your tax bill as well as earn income and preserve capital, a Treasury bond may make more sense when held in a taxable account.
+Interest payments from CDs are taxed as income by state and federal governments, while interest income from Treasurys, though subject to federal income tax, is exempt from state and local income tax.
+If you want to reduce your tax bill as well as earn income and preserve capital, a Treasury may make more sense when held in a taxable account.
 This is especially true if you live in a high-tax state.

-For example, if you are in the top tax bracket in California, which has a 13.3% state tax rate and are choosing between a 3-year CD that yields 3.90%, and a 3-year Treasury that yields 3.51%, you might want to consider that the after-tax yield on the CD is 3.38%, while the Treasury enables you to keep the full 3.51% yield.
+For example, suppose you are in the top tax bracket in California, which has a 13.3% top state tax rate, and are choosing between a 3-year CD that yields 3.9% and a 3-year Treasury that yields 3.51%.
+You might want to consider that the yield on the CD is only 3.38% after state taxes, while the Treasury enables you to keep the full 3.51% yield after state taxes.

-Liquidity: Purchasing a CD or a Treasury involves giving up the ability to access the money you use to buy it with for a period of time in exchange for interest payments during that period.
+Liquidity: Purchasing a CD or a Treasury involves giving up access to your money for a period of time in exchange for interest payments during that period.
 If you are certain you will not want to touch the money that you paid for your CD or Treasury before its maturity date, both a CD and a Treasury would likely work equally well for you.
 However, many people can’t be sure what their needs for liquidity may be, especially several years into the future.
-While it is possible to sell both CDs and Treasurys prior to their maturity dates, the amount you receive from selling them may vary significantly.
+While it is possible to sell both brokered CDs and Treasurys prior to their maturity dates, the amount you receive from selling them may vary significantly.
 Like stock and bond markets, prices in the markets for existing CDs and Treasurys may rise or fall each day, depending on supply and demand from those individuals and institutional investors who may be buying and selling at any point in time.
 You may be able to sell a CD or Treasury before it matures for more than you paid, but could also receive less.
 Prices fluctuate based on market conditions, just like stocks and bonds.

-Safety: A big part of the appeal of both CDs and Treasurys is the low risk that the money you spent to buy it won’t be returned to you at maturity.
+Safety: A big part of the appeal of both CDs and Treasurys is the low risk that your principal won’t be returned to you at maturity.
 However, the way in which they provide security for your money is different for CDs and for Treasurys.
-CDs are issued by banks, they are insured by the federal government through FDIC insurance up to $250,000 per bank per depositor.
+CDs are issued by banks, they are generally insured by the federal government through FDIC insurance up to $250,000 per depositor, per FDIC-insured bank, per ownership category.
 You can purchase multiple CDs from different banks while still holding them in the same account type to protect more than $250,000.
 For example, if you own 2 CDs in your brokerage account, $250,000 from one bank and $250,000 from a second bank, and you have no other deposits at those banks, you're covered for $500,000.

 Treasurys, on the other hand, are backed by the full faith and credit of the US government with no limit.
 That means the government has the power to raise taxes or take other measures to ensure there’s money available to pay you back at maturity.
 Because of this, Treasurys may be a better choice if you want to put a large amount of money into low-risk investments.